ShinyVerse/traders-fe/README.md

 It should allow them to quickly evaluate how far away the job is, and what the problem is.
 Then they can accept the job and tell us they are on their way.
 When they are looking at the jobs, they should be able to see a map with their current location and a pin showing the destination.

+## Example to use to get results for jobs:

+Location: New York
+Trade: Electric
+Distance: 40

 ### Requirements

 - [x] Use of React